tbdlarsen/OOP_Exercises/week4/README.md

-the list of all the exercises for week 4 can be found in this file.
+The list of all the exercises for week 4 can be found in this file.

 # Ch4Ex7
 consider the folowing two variable declarations.